nazaries-intelligenia/decidim-file_authorization_handler/README.md

 ### CSV file format

-The CSV file format is not configurable.
+The CSV file format is not configurable, but is extendable.
 The plugin expects a comma separated CSV with headers:

 ```console